 Business and industry make long-term investments in Gainesville-Hall County because of its stability, skilled workforce, visionary leadership and quality of life.
-We are home to more than 300 manufacturing and processing concerns, and 49 locations of international companies representing 19 countries.
-From 2012 to 2017, 137 new and expanded industry locations generated nearly 6,300 new jobs, retained over 1,100 jobs and invested more than $1 billion in fixed capital.
+We are home to more than 300 manufacturing and processing concerns, and 48 locations of international companies representing 15 countries.
+From 2013 to 2018, 141 new and expanded industry locations generated 5,400 new jobs, retained 500 jobs and invested more than $1 billion in fixed capital.

-Manufacturing remains strong here and many allied industries such as automotive suppliers, plastics, consumer goods, food processing and life sciences locate in Gainesville-Hall County to manufacture and distribute products around the world.
+Manufacturing remains strong and many allied industries such as automotive suppliers, plastics, consumer goods, food processing and life sciences locate in Gainesville-Hall County to manufacture and distribute products around the world.

 DOING BUSINESS IN GAINESVILLE-HALL COUNTY

 Live, Work, Play…All in a Day

 Gainesville-Hall County is a business hub that leads the region in trade, healthcare, education, industry, retail, recreation and the arts.
 Existing Industry support and recruiting technology businesses and industries is a major focal point of HALLmark 2015-2020, a five year economic development plan.